brettdavies/ChatGenius/project_docs/project_structure.md

 # Project Structure: ChatGenius

-This document describes the organization of the ChatGenius codebase, a Slack clone project.
-It provides an overview of the directory structure, naming conventions, and best practices for maintaining a scalable and maintainable application that matches Slack's functionality and appearance exactly.
+This document describes the organization of the ChatGenius codebase.
+It provides an overview of the directory structure, naming conventions, and best practices for maintaining a scalable and maintainable application.

 ---